-At its most basic definition, RNAi technologies potentially utilized for the treatment of diseases can quite effectively “silence” or halt the expression or development and production of genes that cause disease (such as oncogenes).
+RNAi technologies can be utilized for the treatment of diseases by the effective silencing of gene expression and production of genes that cause disease (such as oncogenes).
 The degree of specificity in targeting such genes is another advantage of RNAi therapeutic modalities, as is the ability to utilize numerous RNA sequences in a specific or singular drug product in targeting and delivering drugs or medicines to cell-specific tissues or organisms.
 The ultimate goal for researchers is to find ways to damage, slow down, or kill defective and cancerous cellular proliferation without damaging or otherwise affecting surrounding tissues.
 Numerous patents in the process of further developing siRNA drugs and pharmaceuticals or small molecules and antibodies have been filed by biotechnology and pharmaceutical companies globally.
 Targeting RNAi-based therapeutics in the treatment of infectious diseases such as hepatitis, metabolic conditions such as obesity, and cancerous tumor growth is the focus of many companies who are sponsoring novel RNAi therapeutics through pre-clinical research efforts and clinical trials.

 Research scientists use RNAi biological phenomena to study particular genes and their functions.
 The main hurdle in using RNAi for therapeutic gene silencing is the effective intracellular delivery of siRNA into the cell or tissue.
 The capability of siRNAs to mediate post-transcriptional gene silencing in mammalian cells and tissues, as well as its successful use to prevent expression of target mRNA has recently led to the development of a new methodology for novel drug discovery.